Clearing portfolio guidance for a Music or Performance programme at Bath Spa

-- (Desirable) examples of your experience in Contact Improvisation and/or Somatic work If there is more than one person on the footage then it must also be clear who we are observing – you should indicate this with an accompanying note informing us of what you are wearing, where you are in the space, if you are part of a duet trio, solo and so on.
+- (Desirable) examples of your experience in partner or group work, contact improvisation and/or somatic improvisation.
+If there is more than one person on the footage then it must also be clear who we are observing – you should indicate this with an accompanying note informing us of what you are wearing, where you are in the space, if you are part of a duet trio, solo and so on.

 A video statement is also required.
 You should submit a short video telling us a little about yourself and your feeling towards dance, creativity and performance (resembling a verbal rendition of your personal statement).
 Please submit your audition via email to firstname.lastname@example.org with direct URL links to your submissions (e.g. on YouTube/Vimeo/Dropbox).
 Please ensure that the links are not password-protected.